 Lenses: AF-S Nikkor 200-400mm 1:4G ED (used 70% of the time) & Nikkor 70-200mm 1:2.8GII ED (used 30% of the time)

 Backpack: thinkTANK StreetWalker HardDrive (a high quality, lightweight, good fitting camera backpack)

 Camera settings: RAW file format.
-ISO, shutter and f-stop set manually; ISO from 1000 to 3200, shutter from 1/500 to 1/1250, f-stop from f/4.0 to f/4.5.
+ISO, shutter, and f-stop set manually; ISO from 1000 to 3200, shutter from 1/500 to 1/1250, f-stop from f/4.0 to f/4.5.
 I constantly checked/adjusted the settings for the fastest image capture possible given lighting conditions and image quality objectives.
-On the D4s, I shot at 11 frames per second (mostly in 2 second burst), using continuous focus in Group AF mode which activated/tied the four surrounding AF points to a specific single AF point to help keep focus while keeping the single focus point (as much as possible) on the eagle's eye.
-I had a D4 prior to the D4s and was very pleased with the D4s performance in keeping focus on the eagles as they flew across detailed backgrounds.
+On the D4s, I shot at 11 frames per second (mostly in 2-second burst), using a continuous focus in Group AF mode which activated/tied the four surrounding AF points to a specific single AF point to help keep focus while keeping the single focus point (as much as possible) on the eagle's eye.
+I had a D4 prior to the D4s and was very pleased with the D4s performance in keeping the focus on the eagles as they flew across detailed backgrounds.